-What “toys” will you use for your trading profession?
+What “toys” will you use for your forex trading profession?

-Write down the hardware, software, data feeds, and internet access that will comprise your “trading desk.”
+Write down the hardware, software, data feeds, and internet access that will comprise your forex “trading desk.”

 Don’t forget backups!
 Make sure you have a backup plan for everything just in case your main tools fail while you’re in a trade.
 What if your computer crashes and doesn’t boot back up?
 What if your internet connection goes down?
 What if your electricity goes out?
-(Laptop and aircard.
+(Laptop and pocket WiFi.
 Bam!)
-What if the Taylor Swift CD you always listen to while trading keeps skipping?
-(Oh nooo!
-Not that!)

 Finally, don’t get suckered by all the razzle-dazzle currency trading vendors (cough *scammers!* cough) try to lure you with.
 Do you really need that $5,000 chart pattern recognition software that displays in 3D IMAX?
 Didn’t think so.
 Save your money and use it for capital instead.